Skiyaga/class-exercise-kipkurui/README.md

 Quick Pythion Exercises for Practice.

-This is my mrking scheme to the assignment given to the students.
+This is my marking scheme to the assignment given to the MSc students.